|7.0+ Gigs of Toyota 4x4 and Historical Exploration Photos, Videos and Articles

 Where do the pictures on the website come from?

-The vast majority of the photos and all of the video on this website were taken by myself or my wife.
-However,
+The vast majority of the photos and all of the video on this website were taken by myself or friends or family.

-there are a number of photos that were graciously donated to the site by others and these photos are labeled
+However, there are a number of photos that were graciously donated to the site by others and these photos

-as such.
-Additional photos from readers, for all of the sections this site covers, especially the railroad and
+are labeled as such.
+Additional photos from readers, for all of the sections this site covers, especially the

-historical sections are more than appreciated and additional photos and information are more than welcome.
+railroad and historical sections are more than appreciated and additional photos and information are more

 Unfortunately, some photos have been emailed to me and displayed on the website that didn't belong to the

 emailer and I had no right to post.
 Corrections have been made where found, but if you see photos on here

 that belong to you that I don't have permission to post, please email me and I will remove them immediately or

 Can people email you and do you respond to questions by email?